Marlow14/IntermediateNode/Demos/Ch04-Database/3bookshelf-demo/README.md

-# Chapter 4 Demo: migrations
+# Chapter 4 Demo: bookshelf

 ## Objectives:
-* Observe the use of migrations
+* Observe the use of bookshelf

 ## Steps